localhost-chetan/nodebase/README.md

 podman-compose up --detach --build
 ```

-The database will now be running and accessible on port `3001`.
+The database will now be running and accessible on port `3001`, and the Drizzle Gateway will be running on port `3003`.

 ## Ports